 - Insect Sheild Blend essential oils or lavender and lemon (10+ drops of each)

-All ingredients available at Mountain Rose Herbs.
 I also use silicon molds to set the bars.
 These are the molds I used but I also love these Sunflower ones and these heart ones, which would both be great for gifts.
 There are also simple flower molds and actual bar shaped ones.

 Lotion Bar Ingredients